karastojko/mailio/README.md

 mkdir build
 cd .\build
 cmake ..
+cmake --build .. --config Release
 ```
-A solution file will be built, open it from Visual Studio and build the project.
+The release solution will be built.
+For Debug, use `--config Debug`.

 ### Microsoft Windows/MinGW ###